Sri Lanka is located southeast of India. Until 1948, known as Ceylon or British Ceylon.

 April 4, 1942

 IJN - At dawn 125 carrier aircraft from the Akagi under the command of Commander Mitsuo Fuchida attack Colombo with a force comprised 36 D3A Val dive bombers, 53 B5N Kate bombers, and an escort of 36 A6M2 Zeros.
 The Japanese target the harbor as their primary target.
 Admiral Nagumo kept the rest of his force, approximately another 180 aircraft, in reserve as a second wave, to be launched once Fuchida had confirmed the location of the Eastern Fleet.
-The Eastern Fleet was not in port, but the Japanese sank two cruisers: HMS Dorsetshire and HMS Cornwall, a carrier, and several merchant vessels and destroyer HMS Tenedos.
+The Eastern Fleet was not in port, but the Japanese sank two cruisers: HMS Dorsetshire (40) and HMS Cornwall (56), destroyer HMS Tenedos (H04) and several merchant vessels.
 In response, the RAF launched two squadrons of RAF Hurricanes and two Navy Fulmars to intercept.
 Afterwards, Nagumo's forces returned to the Singapore Straits.

 Lat 6° 49' 6N Long 79° 52' 9E Located on the western coast of Sri Lanka.